L.C. David is a freelance writer from Florida whose hobbies include watching others enjoy boat rides, theme park rides, and car rides.

 If you've never seen this movie, there's a good reason why.
 It has not been released on home video.

 This film animated the Uncle Remus tales from Joel Chandler Harris and was extremely popular.
-Splash Mountain, at Walt Disney World, which is themed from the movie, remains one of the most beloved and popular rides in the Magic Kingdom.
+Splash Mountain, at Walt Disney World, which is themed on the movie, remains one of the most beloved and popular rides in the Magic Kingdom.

 So why won't they release the movie?